KamilSzot/ReactBackboneCoffeescript/README.md

 Toy PHP backend was obsoleted.

+New backend was implemented as express.js web app.

-To start backend (http://localhost:3000/) you need to have mongodb installed and do:
+To start backend (http://localhost:3000/) you need to have mongodb and cofeescript installed on your machine and do:

 	npm install
-	node node_modules/mongodb-rest/bin/mongodb-rest
+	cd backend
+	supervisor -x coffee --watch backend.coffee -- backend.coffee

 To start serving frontend (http://localhost:8080/) you need to do: